Losilof39/glDoom/README.md

 * Cleanups for modern types (uintptr_t, intptr_t and MSVC specific functions like (underscore)access etc..)
 * Addition of the score system code from WINDOOM

-## Curren Problems
+## Current Problems
-1. Key bindings do not behave as they should
-2. Lots of remaining Win32 code that need to be deleted
-3. Sounds fx like Imps' screams or shotgun do not work (for now only MIDI works)
+1. Sounds fx like Imps' screams or shotgun do not work (for now only MIDI works)

-### Future
+### TO-DO List
-I am planning for this port, the following (in order or priority)
+I am planning for this port, the following (in order of priority)

-1. Cleaning up and optimising the code to run properly on 64bit Windows (DONE)
-2. Cleaning up the OpenGL code and moving some things to shaders (MAYBE IN THE FUTURE)
-3. Making glDoom multiplatform (Linux and macOS) - with an SDL window but still using OpenGL to draw and accelerate (DONE)
-4. Fix wanky key bindings (why direct input, why... )
-5. Replace current sound/audio subsystem to SDL2
-6. Reorganized better code with the current SDL2 backend
+1. Reorganize the code better with current SDL2 backend
+2. Replace current sound/audio subsystem with SDL2 (bye bye DirectSound)
+3. Fix palette updates when picking up items
-7. Allowing the user to select the resolution and fullscreen/window within glDoom's menu
+4. Allowing the user to select the resolution and fullscreen/window within glDoom's menu
+5. Cleaning up the OpenGL code and moving some things to shaders (MAYBE IN THE FUTURE)
-8. Increasing the vanilla limits and adding support for No Rest For The Living and SIGIL
+6. Increasing the vanilla limits and adding support for No Rest For The Living and SIGIL (MAYBE IN THE FUTURE)

 Plus more!